Lesson 1: Turning on an LED

 Materials

 For this lesson, you will need the following materials.
-Please build with us to advance your understanding and skillset—the best way to learn is by doing!.
-For those students enrolled in our courses, please document your creation journeys in your prototyping journals and attempt to answer and reflection on posed questions.
+Please build with us to advance your understanding and skillset—the best way to learn is by doing!
+For those students enrolled in our courses, please document your creation journeys in your prototyping journals and attempt to answer and reflect on posed questions.

 We’ll be using the Arduino Leonardo for these introductory microcontroller lessons but any 5V board will work, including the Arduino Uno, Adafruit’s METRO 328, Sparkfun’s RedBoard, etc. Each of these boards have the same pin layout and general specifications.